HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_development/wcm_rest_v2/wcm_rest_v2_starting.md

 # Getting started with the REST service for Web Content Manager V2

-This topic provides information about the new Wrapper APIs available from CF217 and higher.
+This topic provides information about the new APIs available from CF217 and higher.

-These Wrapper APIs are created to bring their corresponding [REST service for Web Content Manager V1 APIs](../wcm_rest/index.md) to the V2 Swagger interface.
-[WCM REST v2 Swagger API Explorer](https://opensource.hcltechsw.com/experience-api-documentation/wcm-api/) encompasses all search parameters that are available from WCM V1 in the existing Search API of WCM REST V2 Swagger Explorer.
+These new APIs are created to complete the available actions for content and other WCM artifacts.
+The new APIs were either created from scratch or bring their corresponding [REST service for Web Content Manager V1 APIs](../wcm_rest/index.md) to the V2 Swagger interface [WCM REST v2 Swagger API Explorer](https://opensource.hcltechsw.com/experience-api-documentation/wcm-api/).
 For a comparison of V1 and V2 APIs, see [Differences between V1 and V2 APIs](comparison_v1_v2.md).

 If you are working with WCM via REST, it is recommended to use the WCM REST V2 API.

 !!! note
     ```
-    The Wrapper APIs introduced in the WCM REST V2 API explorer adhere to the same API path or URI fragment structure as the WCM V1 APIs.
+    Most of the APIs introduced in the WCM REST V2 API explorer adhere to the same API path or URI fragment structure as the WCM V1 APIs.
     ```

 For the WCM REST V1 version of the APIs, refer to **[How to manage web content items by using REST](../wcm_rest/wcm_rest_mng_content/index.md)**.